 Crews responding to house fire

-BROOKLAND, Ark.
-(KAIT) - Firefighters are responding to a house fire in Brookland.
+KENNETT, Mo.
+(KAIT) – Crews responded to a house fire in Kennett Tuesday evening.

-According to a Craighead County E911 dispatcher, the home is located on Eason Street.
+Fire Marshal Dennis Hamlett said they got a call at 4:15 p.m. about the fire on the 500-block of West 9th Street.

-Firefighters on the scene told our reporter, Griffin DeMarrais, that no one was in the home when the fire started.
+Firefighters on the scene said It was a small kitchen fire that spread to the attic.
+Nobody was home, but two dogs were inside.
+Crews tried to revive the dogs but both died in the fire.

-Region 8 News will continue to update this story as details become available.
+Region 8 News will continue to follow this story for more details.

 Copyright 2022 KAIT.
 All rights reserved.